DmitriLyalikov/DmitriLyalikov/README.md

 -------------------
 &emsp;
-<h3 align="left">Hi, I'm Dmitri Lyalikov, Neuromorphic ASIC Architect and Cofounder at eXistential-AI.
+<h3 align="left">Hi, I'm Dmitri Lyalikov, CTO and Cofounder at eXistential-AI.
 I am also a graduate student and researcher at NYU.
 My work is very interdisciplinary as I believe hard problems in engineering require solutions across the entire technology stack, and I find myself working on projects bridging between IC design, deep learning, signal processing, and embedded hardware and software design.   </h3>
 &emsp;

 -------------------